-Longhouse from the 18th Century: Dufton.
-The original entrance to the house through the byre has been blocked up and a later
+Longhouse from the 18th century; Dufton.
+The original entrance to the house through the byre has been blocked up and a later door and porch added to the house itself

-The character of these houses is particularly vulnerable to change through conversion, though many on the higher more exposed slopes of the Allen Valleys and the South Tyne Valley are now too ruined and isolated to revive
+The character of these houses is particularly vulnerable to change through conversion, though many on the higher more exposed slopes of the Allen Valleys and the South Tyne Valley are now too ruined and isolated to revive.

-In the villages terraces of mining cottages, sometimes single storey on the Scottish pattern, but more commonly two-storey provided the later 19th century accommodation for the peak period of the lead mining industry's labour needs.
-The seemly repetition of the two or three bay unit with simple sash windows and a frontage straight onto the street may have been varied to a stepped response if the street was the gable walls.
-More pre-1780's houses of this type survive in Weardale and the Allen Valleys than in Teesdale because of the great re-building of the Raby Estate in the 1750s and 1760s.
-The Raby buildings are now characterised by that estate's tradition of lime washing external walls.
+In the villages terraces of mining cottages, sometimes single storey on the Scottish pattern, but more commonly two-storey, provided the later 19th century accommodation for the peak period of the lead mining industry's labour needs.
+The seemly repetition of the two or three bay unit with simple sash windows and a frontage straight onto the street may have been varied to a stepped response if the street was steep.

 Another very common type of larger house emerging everywhere in the AONB in the late 18th century was the rectangular plan of two or three bays width but two rooms deep.
 A central door led to a passage between the front rooms and a stairs between the back two rooms.
-Fireplaces and chimneys were on
+Fireplaces and chimneys were on the gable walls.
+More pre-1780s houses of this type survive in Weardale and the Allen Valleys than in Teesdale because of the great re-building of the Raby Estate in the 1750s and 1760s.
+The Raby buildings are now characterised by that estate's tradition of lime washing external walls.

 In the 20th century the widespread adoption of design types from sources outside the region gradually diluted the sense of locally distinctive character.
-However social housing of the 1920s and 30s, under the influence of architects and planners such as Thomas Sharp, retained the ingredients of type conformity in villages of terraced cottages around greens with gardens behind.
+However social housing of the 1920s and 1930s, under the influence of architects and planners such as Thomas Sharp, retained the ingredients of type conformity in villages of terraced cottages around greens with gardens behind.